 Once you have a ticket, you can proceed to the Rimini Stazione (Rimini FF.SS.) bus stop.

 To the right of Burger King, you’ll find a big house.
 In front of it is a waiting shed.
 That’s the stop.
-You know you’re at the right spot when you see this sign.

 If there’s no queue yet, it might be a good idea to stand right next to this sign because this is where the line starts.
 It’s best to be ahead.
 I’ll explain in the next section.
 If there’s already a queue, then fall in line.